 ./RunGfrd Equilibrium --help

-The result will be stored in the file data.out and shows the simulation time against the instantaneous number of A, B and C particles.
+The result will be stored in the file data.out and shows the simulation time against the total number of A, B and C molecules.
 Finally, the analytical prediction <#C> is also stored in the file.

 Besides the dissociation constant, it may also prove useful to compute the power spectrum of the simple association-dissociation reaction.
 The following command prompts GFRD to compute the power spectrum for this reaction, with the same parameters as in the paper of Kaizu et. al. :